 National status: Highly threatened.
-Formerly widespread but dramatically declined since the mid-twentieth century and is now only found at about 50 sites nationally.
+Formerly widespread but dramatically declined since the midtwentieth century and is now only found at about 50 sites nationally.

-County status: Presumed extinct.
+County status: Extinct.
 Old records from across the county.
 In more recent years it was recorded from a single colony which persisted at Allt Dolanog until 2004.
 This was the last county sighting of the species.

 Habitat: South-facing bracken covered slopes (ffridd) is the habitat the species inhabited at Allt Dolanog.
 It can occur in other habitats, though usually ones dominated with bracken (providing a warm microclimate).
-Including limestone outcrops, recently coppiced woodland and scrub.

-Larval foodplant: Common dog-violet.
+Larval foodplant: Common dog-violet, Viola riviniana.